The Investment Banking Career Path: The Complete Guide

 As stated above, there are roles beyond the Managing Director level: Senior Managing Director, Group Head, CEO or COO, and so on.

-Similar hierarchies and career paths also exist in buy-side roles such as private equity.
+Similar hierarchies and career paths also exist in buy-side roles such as private equity – in fact, you can take a look at our detailed article on the private equity career path here.

 For example, to reach the top in venture capital or private equity, you need a track record of investments that have yielded solid realized gains.